icanbwell/SparkPipelineFramework/README.md

 This will install Java, Scala, Spark and other packages

 # Publishing a new package
-1. Edit VERSION to increment the version
-2. Create a new release
+1. Create a new release
 3. The GitHub Action should automatically kick in and publish the package
 4. You can see the status in the Actions tab